Koh Jum - An Island A World Away

 Perfect golden sands and blue waters run towards a green hill on Magic Beach, Koh Jum

-We recommend grabbing a cold beer from Roots Hill Cafe and Bar (Location).
+We recommend grabbing a cold beer from Roots Hill Cafe and Bar (location).
 Looking for all the world like a shipwreck got organised (and very into Bob Marley), the Roots Hill Bar spills out across the sands.
-With driftwood furniture, rope swings, flag's and ramshackle bar furniture.
-Chilled out vibes and a great spot for sunset, this is everything a beach bar should be.
+The bar is packed full of driftwood furniture, rope swings, flag's and ramshackle improvised furniture.
+Chilled out vibes and a great spot for sunset, this is everything a beach bar should be!

 A makeshift wooden bench swing sits on the sands at Roots Hill Cafe on Magic Beach, Koh Jum